gstepniewski/MPC-Studio-Mk2-Ableton-Midi-Remote-Script/README.md

 ## Touch Strip
 ----
-The touchstrip note on and off may very depending on MPC Software setting.
-The intial touch sends and Midi Note On msg and sliding your finger send CC messages.
+The touch strip note on and off may very depending on MPC Software setting.
+The initial touch sends and Midi Note On msg and sliding your finger send CC messages.

 When using the touch strip in the software, you get feedback on the control via Red dots and the Note Repeat Values.
-These can also be manually lit up on indiviual CC values with brightness from 0-127.
+These can also be manually lit up on individual CC values with brightness from 0-127.
 Yes... all this is done by the software not in hardware, so if you want to emulate this, you'll need to do it manually but it's possible.
 Here is the breakdown

 | Control               | Channel | NoteValue | Note | LED CC | LED Type         |
 | --------------------- | ------- | --------- | ---- | ------ | ---------------- |